Music Hub Documentation

 - Remote streaming (phone away from home / off the hub’s usual LAN) is gated by a paid desktop license on the hub, sold through the landing site (opens in a new tab).

-- The shipped Mac and iPhone apps are proprietary; they are not licensed as OSS you can repackage or resell.
+- The shipped Desktop apps and Mobile apps are proprietary; they are not licensed as OSS you can repackage or resell.
 Technical docs and some repository layout may be public for transparency and builds — that does not change the app license.

 For the exact legal wording, use the product site: Terms of Service (opens in a new tab).